JonathanBeverley/writeups/content/NorthSec2023/challenge_led-0/index.md

 ---
-title: "challenge_led Intro"
+title: "Xtensa ESP32 Reversing"
 weight: 2
 ---

 ## TLDR
-Despite the implication, this is not a write-up for any particular NSEC challenge.
+This is not a write-up for any particular NSEC challenge.
 Instead, it is a general guide to reverse engineering the Xtensa ESP32.
 This block is an outline and reference guide.
 More details follow.

 1. Get esptool: `pipx install esptool`
     - basic information: `esptool.py flash_id`